 Kicking bad habits

 I started attending night school in 2006.
 Although I still battled depression, I passed four GCSEs, then studied nursing.
 Despite finding a job as an A&E nurse, being overweight made me feel like a failure and constantly anxious.
 The stress led to me having four panic attacks within a month and I realised I could no longer ignore my physical and mental health.
-My Wellness Coach, Sam, encouraged me, but I was slow to start and skipped my Wellness Workshops.
+My WW Coach, Sam, encouraged me, but I was slow to start and skipped my WW Workshops.
 Then my GP referred me for cognitive behavioural therapy (CBT), which helped me to challenge negative thought patterns.
 I also began cooking from scratch and was relieved when the kids loved my healthier dinners.

 As well as changing my eating habits, I bought a Fitbit and started tracking my steps.
 Then, I used the Couch to 5K app to help me start running.
 I soon discovered that exercising made me feel good!
 Now, I’ve lost 8st and, on the advice of my GP, I’ve stopped taking anti-depressants.
 I’ve even signed up for a marathon!
 I still have the occasional moment of self-doubt, but being physically and mentally healthy helps me cope with it in a positive way.